Azure/AzureDataLake/docs/Hands_on_Labs/ADL_SDK_HOL.md

     }
     ```
 4. Review the code you just added.
 In particular, note:
      - The constants declared at the start of the class.
-You will need to update these with values provided by your instructor.
+You will need to update these with values provided by the registration website.
 	 - The **Write your code here** comment.
 This is where you should add code in the exercises that follow.

 # Guidance